Visiting Hawaii in December

 But visiting Hawaii in December can be expensive.
 This is because most of the prices increase at hotels and rental accommodations towards the end of the month.

-However, the first two weeks of December tend to be both less expensive and not as crowded as the stretch between Christmas and New Years.
-Though December is a wet month even in Hawaii, most of the days is primarily sunny and warm, with temperatures ranging from 65 to 80 degrees.
+However, the first two weeks of December tend to be both less expensive and not as crowded.
+Although December is a wet month even in Hawaii, most of the days is primarily sunny and warm.
+Temperatures range from 65 to 80 degrees.

 Once you’re settled in, experience a Hawaiian Christmas where Santa doesn’t ride around in a reindeer sleigh.
 In Hawaii, Santa, or Kana Kaloka, may wear red shorts and an Aloha shirt.
 Families can watch the Hawaiian Santa arrive in his red canoe on Hawaiian beaches.
 And then, children can line up and tell him their wish list for Christmas.

 There are endless holiday activities for the whole family to do on the Hawaiian Islands.
 Vacationers on Oahu can visit the enormous Christmas tree standing over 50 feet tall in the Honolulu City Lights display.
 Kids and parents can enjoy milk and cookies by attending a free Christmas ornament night in mid December.
 Before the fun is over, be sure to snatch up a Christmas tree ornament of Santa surfing the waves to remember your holiday in Honolulu.

 Visitors can book holiday performances at the historic Hawaii Theatre Center, in Honolulu.
 Throughout December, you can enjoy an evening of music and dance.
 There are Christmas performances like Hawaii Kalikimaka where many Hawaiian performers will entertain.
 In mid-December, the Oahu Choral Society and Hawaii Symphony Orchestra perform Handel’s Messiah and other classic Christmas favorites.